 No, Ultherapy is not a laser.
-Patients and doctors alike are overwhelmed by the virtual endless array of lasers available in the Greater Boston region.
 Lasers work by heat delivery to the skin through high energy light waves.
 The laser’s heat will vaporize skin tissue which is responsible for the relatively long recovery after most laser treatments.
 Principles of physics limit the laser’s ability to treat deeper tissues without harmful injury to the superficial skin.
-Ulthera uses ultrasonic waves that travel through the skin in order to be focused exactly where we want the tightening to take effect: deep to the skin at the level of the muscle layers.
+Ulthera uses ultrasonic waves that travel through the skin in order to be focused exactly where we want the tightening to take effect: deep into the skin at the level of the muscle layers.

 Because Ulthera uses ultrasound energy, it proved to be a very safe non-invasive option for facial tightening and rejuvenation.
 Data available with 12 month patient follow up demonstrate safety and efficacy of Ultherapy.
 Therefore, Ulthera has passed the strict FDA approval process and is indicated for lifting of facial tissues and neck rejuvenation.
 Dr. Fechner feels confident that Ultherapy represents a great non-invasive facial tightening alternative for his patients from Worcester, Boston and beyond.

 Most commonly, the whole face and neck are treated with Ulthera for the best and most balanced improvements.
-Such a treatment takes usually about 1 hour.
+This treatment typically takes about 1 hour.
 If distinct facial regions are targeted for Ultherapy (i.e., forehead, cheeks, jawline or neck) you should reserve 20 to 30 minutes for your treatment.

-The mild pinkness of the skin has usually normalized within an hour or so.
-Swelling is routinely minimal or none and there is no bruising associated with Ulthera treatments making this a truly No-Downtime non-invasive lifting procedure.
+The mild pinkness of the skin usually normalizes within an hour or so.
+Swelling is routinely minimal to none and there is no bruising associated with Ulthera treatments making this a truly no-downtime, non-invasive lifting procedure.